• Home

 But why is Nvidia voluntarily forfeiting an accounting maneuver that helps companies gussy up their results?

 According to University of Florida professor emeritus Jay Ritter, Nvidia has gotten so profitable that excluding stock compensation cost doesn’t really provide that much of a benefit anymore.
 “For Nvidia, it is amazing how little difference it makes, largely because of how big their profits are,” Ritter said via email.
-“The better are a company’s true profits, the less it needs to massage the numbers.”
+“The better a company’s true profits, the less it needs to massage the numbers.”

-In 2020, for example, excluding stock based compensation allowed Nvidia to report non-GAAP annual operating income that was 28.3% higher than its GAAP operating income.
-Doing the same thing with Nvidia’s 2025 results however provided only a 4.7% boost.
+In 2020, for example, excluding stock-based compensation allowed Nvidia to report non-GAAP annual operating income that was 28.3% higher than its GAAP operating income.
+Doing the same thing with Nvidia’s 2025 results, however, provided only a 4.7% boost.

 Ritter, now the director of the IPO Initiative in the Eugene Brigham Department of Finance, Insurance, and Real Estate at the University of Florida, noted that with roughly $116 billion in after-tax profits and 42,000 employees in 2025, Nvidia’s roughly $3 million profit per employee is barely affected by including stock-based compensation of $150,000 per employee.